 Yes, you read correctly.
 There are flamingos on the Yucatan Peninsula!

-Flamingos can be spotted nearby El Cuyo down a long dirt road west of the town center.
+Flamingos can be spotted near El Cuyo down a long dirt road west of the town center.
 You can join a tour group which will most likely start in Rio Lagartos or you can hire bikes from your hotel or from Naia Cafe.

 To find the flamingos in El Cuyo, you should avoid the advice on Google.
 On the map, Google tells you that you must drive from El Cuyo back through Tiziman to reach Rio Lagartos.
 This is not the case.
 On the west side of town, there is a dirt path past the cemetery that connects Rio Lagartos and Las Coloradas with El Cuyo.
 While the ride might be long (probably 10-12 kilometers) the experience will be worth it.
 And face it, there is not a whole lot to do in El Cuyo anyway.

 Make sure you pack plenty of water and sunscreen.
 There is no shade on the journey and it will be hot in the middle of the day.
-Luckily, in El Cuyo, you will definitely have a breeze that can either work for you or against you pedaling but will certainly cool you down a bit.
+Luckily, in El Cuyo, you will definitely have a breeze that can either work for you or against you while pedaling but will certainly cool you down a bit.

-Take a Side Trip to See the Pink Lakes ( Las Coloradas)
+Take a Side Trip to See the Pink Lakes (Las Coloradas)

 Have you ever heard of a pink lake?
 Well, you have got to see it to believe it!
 The lake gets its pink coloring from organisms such as algae, plankton, and brine shrimp that make their home in salty waters.
 The evaporation of water leaves these organisms huddled close together thus giving off the appearance of a pink lake.